garykac/woven/docs/rules.md

 Some points of magical interest are marked:

+* Wellsprings (star)
 * Ruin locations (stars with a small circle inside).
-Ruins are also wellsprings
+Note that Ruins are also wellsprings
-* Wellsprings (star)

 In the center of the map there are special symbols:

 * Citadel (big star with outline)
-* Sentry location (x)
+* Sentry location (cross)
 * Watcher Targets (bullseye target circles)

-#### Movement

-Move actions and spells will grant a number of Movement Points (MP).

-Moving from one location to an adjacent location costs 1 MP, with the following additional costs and restrictions:

-* +1 MP - Changing elevation (high to low, or low to high)
-* +1 MP - Moving into a Dense Forest (Note: no additional cost for regular Forest)
-* +1 MP - Moving into Rough Terrain

-You may not cross a river unless there is a bridge connecting.

-Unused MPs are lost at the end of your turn.

 ### Spell Cards